Glyphack/Glyphack/content/blog/personalize-macos-environment-for-your-productivity.md

 I first heard the term
 [Personalized Development Environment](https://www.youtube.com/watch?v=QMVIJhC9Veg)
-in the video he talks about why configuring Neovim editor for yourself is useful and good investment.
+in the video tj talks about why configuring Neovim editor for yourself is useful and good investment.

 I think this approach works well with other tools too.